 CHAIR MARCUS: You just can't show it?

 MR. ROUNDS: Correct.
-There are newer methods in development, but we don't have a laboratory certified to use them that can go less than five.
+There are newer methods in development, but we don't have laboratories certified to use them that can go less than five.
 We anticipate, as the MCL rolls out at five, over time, more labs will improve their technology and move on to lower improved capabilities of detecting.
 And then from there, we can reevaluate, but I'm fairly certain the best available technology will remove it to less than five parts per -- we know it will bring it to less than five parts per trillion.
 We have data for that.
 Just how far down, we can't really speak to.

 All right, so compliance and monitoring for 1,2,3-TCP will be performed in accordance with existing organic chemical regulations.
 Compliance will be based on a running annual average where water systems collect quarterly samples and begin averaging the results to determine if the average is above the MCL.